Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 There are, of course, conditions that you need to be aware of that come with using the capital gains tax property six-year rule:

-- First off, you will not be able to consider another property as your main residence for the same period unless applying the rule.
+- First, you will not be able to consider another property your main residence for the same period unless you apply the rule.

 What If You Are Away From Your PPOR More Than Once?

-Each period that you do not reside in your PPOR and rent out is handled as an individual case.
-This means that the capital gains tax property six-year rule restarts each time you move back into the home.
+Rent out is handled as an individual case for each period you do not reside in your PPOR.
+This means the capital gains tax property six-year rule restarts each time you move back into the home.

-Provided that each interim period that you are away does not surpass the six years, then you can avoid paying the capital gains tax.
+Provided that each interim period that you are away is at most the six years, then you can avoid paying the capital gains tax.

-Currently, there is no fixed constraint on the number of times you can make use of this exemption.
+Currently, there is no fixed constraint on how many times you can use this exemption.

 Example:

-Jessica owns a house in Sydney and has lived in it as her main residence between 2013 and 2016.
-She has, however, since been employed at a new company in Melbourne.
+Jessica owns a house in Sydney and lived in it as her main residence between 2013 and 2016.
+However, she has since been employed at a new company in Melbourne.
 As a result, she decided to move and rent her property out.

-In 2019 she decided to move back to her home in Sydney and make it her main residence once more while she freelanced.
-Not long after, she managed to get another permanent job, in Brisbane this time.
+In 2019, she decided to move back to her home in Sydney and make it her main residence once more while she freelanced.
+Not long after, she managed to get another permanent job, this time in Brisbane.

 According to the capital gains tax property 6-year rule, she can move interstate again and access another absence period up to six years.